elimelt/llm-serving-systems/devguide/CSE 599 Remote Development Guide-pass.md

    uv pip install -r requirements.txt
    ```

-5. We have pre-installed `uv` and created a virtual environment for you:
+5. We have pre-installed `uv` and created a virtual environment for you with all the necessary packages.
+You can find it at:
    ```
    /home/group/code/CSE599K_SP25_Code/.venv/
    ```